Infas7/Camera-calibration-CV/README.md

 - [x] Save the disparity map

 Implement the SAD and NCC algorithms for stereo matching and compare the results with the openCV SGBM method.
 Try to tune the stereo matching algorithm to generate a smooth depth map.

-### 4. Additional task : Create a point cloud

----

-OpenCV has a feature to project disparity maps into a 3D space via generating a point cloud.
-Use the disparity map generated to create a point cloud of the given scene.

-### 5. Submission

----

-- Use the given folders to save the images and camera parameters appropriately.
-- Add all the libraries that you have used into the requirements.txt file.
-- Add your name and index number into each python script.
-- Commit and push the changes to your main remote branch.